openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

       # Result: compiled_model0 will use GPU, compiled_model1 will use GPU, compiled_model3 will use MYRIAD.
 @endsphinxdirective

-## Configuring Individual Devices and Creating the Auto-Device on Top
+## Configuring Individual Devices and Creating the Auto-Device plugin on Top
-Although the methods described above are currently the preferred way to execute inference with the Auto-Device plugin, the following steps can be also used as an alternative.
+Although the methods described above are currently the preferred way to execute inference with AUTO, the following steps can be also used as an alternative.
 It is currently available as a legacy feature and used if the device candidate list includes VPUX or Myriad (devices uncapable of utilizing the Performance Hints option).

 @sphinxdirective
 .. tab:: C++ API